|

 knows??)
 His buddy Harvey had convinced Pierre to hire Steve

-where interviewees sat and stare my ass off while I'd be talking
+counter where interviewees sat and stare my ass off while I'd

-on the phone to girls.
-They didn't like girls, at least at that
+be talking on the phone to girls.
+They didn't like girls, at

 At